 • The Office will not let the immigration status of cooperating witnesses/victims prevent their participation in the criminal justice process.

-The Westchester County District Attorney’s Office aids in the U-Visa process by reviewing certification requests for individuals who have been victims of certain crimes in Westchester County.
-To qualify for certification, the victim must be fully cooperative in the prosecution of a case handled by the Office, and must be a victim of a qualifying criminal activity as defined by U.S. Citizenship and Immigration Services (USCIS).
+The Westchester County District Attorney’s Office (WCDAO) is not responsible for issuing U-Visas and granting Immigration status.
+The WCDAO, however, can aid in the U-Visa process by reviewing certification requests of the Form I-918B for individuals who have been victims of certain crimes in Westchester County.
+To qualify for certification, the victim must be fully cooperative in the investigation or prosecution of a case handled by the WCDAO, and must be a victim of a qualifying criminal activity as defined by U.S. Citizenship and Immigration Services (USCIS).
+Please note, signing the Form I-918B does not grant immigration status.
+Eligibility is determined by USCIS.

 To request certification, please forward a letter, along with an executed G-28, Notice of Entry of Appearance as Attorney or Accredited Representative, to: